ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/update-the-system.md

 # Updating the System

 With Flakes, updating the system is simple.
-Just run the following commands in `/etc/nixos`:
+Just run the following commands in `/etc/nixos`( or any other place where you keep the configuration.):

 ```shell
 # Update flake.lock